juul-vandevelde-howest/portfolio/README.md

 ## 🌐 Live Version

-You can visit the live version of my portfolio here: [Juul's Portfolio](https://vandeveldejuul.netlify.app/)
+You can visit the live version of my portfolio here: [my portfolio](https://vandeveldejuul.netlify.app/)

 ## 🛠️ Built With